itiligent/Easy-OpenVAS-Installer/README.md

 # Greenbone OpenVAS Scanner Build & Upgrade Scripts

+#### Note: Greenbone makes many substantive changes with dependencies (and not documenting them!), so from time to time this will need some tweaking to work.

 ### 📦 Auto install link
-(Do NOT run scripts as root, they will prompt for sudo)
+(Do NOT run script as root, it will prompt for sudo)
 ```bash
 wget https://raw.githubusercontent.com/itiligent/Easy-OpenVAS-Installer/main/openvas-install.sh && chmod +x openvas-install.sh && ./openvas-install.sh
 ```